nuzcraft/wowie-jam-4.0/devlog.md

 https://nluqo.github.io/broughlike-tutorial/

 I wrote down a bunch of ideas for basic mechanics that I hoped I could build out with a total jam time of 2-3 hours.
+Dodging or collecting objects for a high score isn't particularly engaging, but I was looking for broad ideas I could implement in a very short timeframe, maybe 2-3 hours.

-Later that night, I happened across a cool video here on Youtube, where a couple of developers tried to recreated Vampire Survivors in 10 lines of code in Godot.
+Later that night, I happened across a cool video here on Youtube, where a couple of developers tried to recreate Vampire Survivors in 10 lines of code in Godot.
 Little did I know that this would serve as inspiration the next day.
 There's a link to the video in the description.

 https://www.youtube.com/watch?v=LgvLbahJOTA